The Big Picture

 NYU has assembled a remarkably strong group of faculty working in the fields of antitrust and competition policy, intellectual property, and information law.
 The faculty members are world-renowned for their scholarship and engagement in policy debates.
 Several of them have significant expertise in government or private practice.

-The CIIL program also draws on NYU’s strength in international law.
-The faculty includes leading experts in international and comparative aspects of competition policy and intellectual property law.
-Their courses and seminars offer students the opportunity to understand the importance of competition policy and intellectual property law in today’s global economy.
+The Knowledge Economy is global in nature.
+The CIIL program draws on NYU’s strength in international law and its experts in international and comparative aspects of competition policy and intellectual property law to offer courses and seminars that examine the relationships between global and domestic competition, intellectual property, and information policies.

 The Engelberg Center on Innovation Law and Policy and the Information Law Institute sponsor a tremendous variety of lectures, symposia, research projects and policy initiatives.
-The Information Law Institute includes a very active Privacy Research Group.
+CIIL students are also welcome to join the Information Law Institute's Privacy Research Group, which meets weekly.

 - Advanced Antitrust Seminar